Other projects

 How Might We

-utilize oncologists to inform diverse patients about Clinical Trials to increase patients' awareness and Clinical Trials diversity?
+utilize primary providers to inform diverse patients about clinical trials to increase awareness and diversity in participation?

 After review sessions with the stakeholders, we learned that it's really important for healthcare providers to understand cultural needs and barriers when it comes to seeing patients from underrepresented communities as they help to build relationship and trust with their patients.